SimpleProgramDeveloper/SimplePythonMupen64PlusGUI/README.md

 # Installation:

 1. Open the installer.bat file.
-And type the Mupen64Plus-core directory.
+And type the Mupen64Plus-core directory. **(Type the same directory that includes mupen64plus's dll files and executable)**

 # Configuration: